-(a) on the territory with the Immigration Office, within 8 working days after arrival;

-(b) at the border, in case the asylum seeker does not dispose of valid travel documents to enter the territory with the border police; or
+- (a) on the territory with the Immigration Office, within 8 working days after arrival;28 - (b) at the border, in case the asylum seeker does not dispose of valid travel documents to enter the territory with the border police; or - (c) from a detention centre, in case the person is already being detained for the purpose of removal.

-&lt;sup>31 Article 57/6 §2(3) Aliens Act.
+Article 57/6 §2(3) Aliens Act.

-&lt;sup>32 Article 50(1) Aliens Act, Persons who already have a legal stay of more than three months in Belgium must apply for international protection within 8 working days after the termination of stay.
+Article 50(1) Aliens Act, Persons who already have a legal stay of more than three months in Belgium must apply for international protection within 8 working days after the termination of stay.
 Those in Belgium with a legal stay of less than three months must apply for international protection within this legal stay.